scmanjarrez/CRTM-Telegram-Bot/README.md

     `pip install -r requirements.txt`

-    > If you want to contribute, install also development dependencies.
-    >
-    >    `pip install -r dev_requirements.txt`

 - Create a self-signed certificate in order to communicate with telegram server using SSL.

     `openssl req -newkey rsa:2048 -sha256 -nodes -keyout ferdinand.key